Los Angeles Public Transportation Attorneys

-Our in-house investigation team gathers and reviews large amounts of information and evidence involving every possible aspect of a crash.
-Investigations can often require technical knowledge of safety, design, and maintenance standards of mass transit vehicles, and we have experts ready to weigh in on the cause of an accident.
+At Greene Broillet & Wheeler, LLP, our in-house investigation team gathers and reviews large amounts of information after a mass transit crash.
+Our investigations often require technical knowledge of safety, design, and maintenance standards of mass transit vehicles, which is why we have experts ready to weigh in on the cause of an accident.

-- Formal reports – Law enforcement and other first responders who report to the scene of a mass transit accident will write reports.
+- Formal reports – Law enforcement and other first responders who report to the scene of a mass transit accident will write formal reports on the crash.
 Such reports may include the details of the scene, any arrests or citations they issued to the driver, or any other signs of wrongdoing that led to the crash.
 In addition, in many cases, agencies such as the National Transportation Safety Board will investigate the crash and issue reports on their findings.
 We obtain all available reports to help prove claims of fault and liability.

 - Safety and maintenance records – Companies should keep careful records showing whether they inspected and maintained their vehicles in line with applicable transportation regulations.
 Experts can review these records and identify whether a company knew or should have known of a defect yet failed to repair it.

 - A driver’s history – Companies should fully vet all drivers they hire to operate mass transit vehicles.
 Drivers should obtain the proper licenses and training, and not exhibit a history of dangerous driving.
-For example, if a cab company owner hired a friend or family member despite a history of reckless driving or DUI convictions, the company can face liability for negligent hiring if that driver causes injuries.
-In addition, we can review employment records to determine whether a company should have disciplined or terminated a driver due to misconduct.
+To determine a driver’s history and whether it played a role in your crash, we may request employment records and other background information.

-- Witness interviews – In many situations, witnesses involved in the accident or who saw the accident occur can give their accounts of what happened.
-Witnesses can relay whether a driver was speeding, fell asleep, or seemed impaired before the crash.
+- Witness interviews – Witnesses can relay whether a public transportation driver was speeding, fell asleep, or seemed impaired before the crash.
 Witnesses can also give information about any other vehicles involved and may corroborate our clients’ version of events.

-- Surveillance video – In this day and age, cameras are everywhere.
-When an accident happens, cameras mounted on nearby buildings, traffic signals, parking lots, train stations, and other locations may have caught footage.
+- Surveillance videos –When an accident happens, cameras mounted on nearby buildings, traffic signals, parking lots, train stations, and other locations may have caught footage.
 In addition, many buses and trains have cameras installed that can show what happened in the moments leading up to the accident.